zestydevy/dinosaur-planet/docs/Guide.md

 Here are some recommended tools:

 ### decomp.me
-The [decomp.me](https://decomp.me/) site is an online collaborative space for decomp.
+[decomp.me](https://decomp.me/) is an online collaborative space for decomp.
 Here, you can create a 'scratch' for a function and get a live diff of your current C implementation and the expected assembly code.
-The site has a preset for the Dinosaur Planet decomp that will automatically setup the correct compiler version and default flags.
+You can also share a link to your function for others to play around with.
+The site has a preset for the Dinosaur Planet decomp that will automatically set up the correct compiler version and default flags.

 > Note: To use decomp.me, you'll need a 'context' file for the function you're working on.
 This is essentially just a C header file that contains all of the declarations of types, functions, and macros that are used by your function.
-You can create generate this file by running `./dino.py context <path to your file.c>` (you may need to remove function implementations at the bottom of the generated file).
+You can generate this file by running `./dino.py context <path to your file.c>` (you may need to remove function implementations at the bottom of the generated file).

 ### mips2c
-mips2c can be used to automatically decompile a function in assembly into C. There is an [online](https://simonsoftware.se/other/mips_to_c.py) and [offline](https://github.com/matt-kempster/mips_to_c) version of the tool.
-This tool can save a lot of time by producing an initial C implementation to work with, that you can then tweak until the function matches.
+mips2c can be used to automatically decompile a function from assembly into C. There is an [online](https://simonsoftware.se/other/mips_to_c.py) and [offline](https://github.com/matt-kempster/mips_to_c) version of the tool.
+This tool can save a lot of time by producing an initial C implementation to work with that you can then tweak until the function matches.

 ### Ghidra
 [Ghidra](https://ghidra-sre.org/) is a full reverse engineering tool suite.
 It can be used for many things such as exploring the full assembly of the ROM, getting instant C decompilations of each function, tracing references between addresses, and testing function and structure definitions.
 Ghidra can be a bit overwhelming at first, but once learned it can be extremely valuable for analyzing and understanding functions and data structures.